 Banks and financial institutions group ACH entries in a batch before sending them.
-They usually send batches three times everyday between 9 AM to 4:45 PM ET.
-4:45 PM ET is the daily cutoff for batch processing.
+These batches are typically sent three times each business day (Monday through Friday, barring any holidays) between 9 AM to 4:45 PM ET.
+The daily cutoff for batch processing is 4:45 PM ET.

 ODFIs send ACH batches to Federal Reserve banks.
 These banks are intermediaries in the ACH system regulated by the US government.
 They are authorized to handle money transfers between banks.

 Step #4: Batch entries sorted

 The Federal Reserve banks sort the batch entries based on transaction types.
 Push and pull transactions are separated and passed forward to RDFIs.

 Once an RDFI receives an ACH notification, it checks whether the ODFI account has sufficient funds.
 If funds are insufficient, the RDFI raises an error and communicates this message to the ODFI.